tigersizer/cluster-test/cluster-test-04Customization.md

 #### Puslar Manager

+This thing is nasty!
+Circling back to it once I have a clean cluster.

 #### Prometheus

 This runs in Docker, so there is nothing to configure, but we need directories and links: